-The Richardson City Council has approved an ordinance that requires certain types of solid waste haulers to obtain an annual permit from the City.
+The City of Richardson requires certain types of solid waste haulers to obtain an annual permit from the City.

-The passage of the ordinance brings the City in line with its obligations to the North Texas Municipal Water District that require the City to have a process to track waste from Richardson.
-The District’s goal is to ensure the waste is sent to a properly permitted landfill or recycling facility and the permitting process allows the City to do that.
+The permit process brings the City in line North Texas Municipal Water District's requirement that the City to have a process to track waste from Richardson.
+The District’s goal is to ensure the waste is sent to a properly permitted landfill or recycling facility.

 Any contractor or private company that hauls construction and demolition debris or commercial or multi-family recycling from within the city of Richardson must first obtain a permit.
 Large vehicles that haul these types of loads have a tendency to wear down and damage city streets over time.